mamico/cmfcore-move-benchmark/README.md

 | `move_object` | 0 | ~N |

 The summary prints `speedup` and `% saved` per scenario.

+> **Note — real sites should benefit even more.** This dataset uses empty
+> `Document` objects, so recomputing the `SearchableText` index is trivial.
+On a
+> full reindex (the baseline), `SearchableText` extraction is one of the most
+> expensive steps for content holding Word/PDF/Office/HTML payloads: it runs
+> full-text extraction through `portal_transforms` (and external tooling).
+The
+> optimization never touches `SearchableText` on a move, so the more such content
+> a moved subtree contains, the larger the real-world saving versus the
+> ~1.9× measured here on cheap-to-index objects.

 ## Why the toggle is a faithful baseline